How to fertilize the soil and prepare it for sowing with a tiller?

 Added: Wednesday, 1/31/2024

-Equipped with appropriate accessories, it allows you to perform a number of different jobs - without wasting time and energy.
+Equipped with the right accessories, it allows you to perform a number of different tasks - without wasting time and energy.
 How to prepare the garden before using the device?
 How does a tiller differ from a cultivator?
 Is it worth choosing a model with a drive?
-And how does an electric tiller differ from the combustion version?
-These and other questions about tillers were answered by Onninen experts.
+And how does an electric tiller differ from a combustion version?
+Onninen experts answered these and other questions about tillers.
 We invite you to read!
-You will get rid of doubts about which tiller to choose for your garden or plot.
+You will get rid of your doubts about which tiller to choose for your garden or plot.

 Rolnik na polu z glebogryzarką spalinową przygotowuje ziemię pod siew